Skip to main content

 Module description

 In order to understand the economics and governance of the sport industry, and in particular of sport competitions, it is necessary to understand how the factors identified above interact, often in a complex fashion.
-This course explores these peculiar features of the football industry and other professional sports and their implications.
-The analysis is discussed in the context of recent developments in the sport industry including the changing relationship between sport and the broadcasting industry and other commercial interests.
+In this module we explore these peculiar features of the football industry and other professional sports and their implications.
+The analysis is discussed in the context of recent developments in the sport industry, including the changing relationship between sport and the broadcasting industry and other commercial interests.

 Learning objectives